 20+ Free Lifting Equipment Audit Checklist Templates (PDF, DOC)

-A lifting equipment audit checklist template is an effective way to ensure safety and efficiency within businesses that use or manufacture lifting, or hoisting, devices.
-It provides detail on how items like forklifts, cranes, hoists, and winches should be assessed for compliance with all applicable health and safety requirements.
+A lifting equipment audit checklist template effectively ensures safety and efficiency within businesses manufacturing lifting or hoisting devices.
+It provides details on how items like forklifts, cranes, hoists, and winches should be assessed for compliance with all applicable health and safety requirements.

-The template contains a selection of items that can be inspected for signs of strain, fatigue, or damage such as load testing, operational checks, inspection checklists, and standing orders.
+The template contains items that can be inspected for signs of strain, fatigue, or damage, such as load testing, operational checks, inspection checklists, and standing orders.
 All these checklists help ensure the correct use and maintenance of the equipment to keep personnel safe while also keeping businesses productive.
-With a well-designed checklist in place, employers can invest in energy-efficient and up-to-date lifting equipment while minimizing risk overall.
+Employers can invest in energy-efficient and up-to-date lifting equipment with a well-designed checklist while minimizing risk overall.

 Download Free Lifting Equipment Audit Checklist Templates